 Current Graduate Students

-Kerensa Nagle, B.A.
+Kerensa Nagle, M.S.

 Kerensa grew up in Bethesda, Maryland, and graduated from Occidental College with a B.A. in Psychology and Theater in 2018.
 Her research interests involve the implementation of evidence-based practices within applied treatment settings, including school- and community-based mental health centers, to better understand the factors that contribute to their success in these real-world environments.
 Kerensa entered the lab in Fall 2023.

-Cristian Rivera Nales, B.S.
+Cristian Rivera Nales, M.S.

 Cristian grew up in Fajardo, Puerto Rico, and graduated from the University of Washington in Seattle with a B.S. in Psychology in 2020.
 He is interested in increasing the accessibility, implementation, and sustainment of culturally responsive evidence-based practices for underserved children and adolescents.
 He is also interested in understanding how evidence-based practices are modified to meet the distinct needs of children and adolescents in schools and community settings.
 Cristian entered the lab in Fall 2023.